pixsil/pix-routes/README.md

 <a :href="$route('projects.index', {poject: project.id})">
 ```

--- Below is old documentation --

-Work in progress.
-Todo:
-- Make a global mixin
-- Make sure it works with all chrildren
-- Update documentation

-That's it just so easy :)

-**Important note:**
+### Why not using v-directive instead of parameter/mixins

-Some people noticed that the directive loads after the dom and that the routes in the templates are not set yet (this changed in VueJs 3).
-So for now I added a mixin that you can use on your first vue component that adds the routes to the prototype instead of the directive.
-For this to use, load the mixin and change the argument v-routes="" to routes="".
+The v-directive is in VueJs 2 loaded after the dom when the routes in the templates are not set yet (this changed in VueJs 3).
+So for this reason it is using a global mixin that adds the routes to the prototype instead of the directive.
+For this to use.

+# Old documentation

 ### Without parameters